PassiveModding/sentimental/readme.md

 gcloud services enable cloudresourcemanager.googleapis.com
 ```

+Note: some of these apis require billing to be enabled.

 #### Enable Datastore mode for Firestore/App Engine
 This is a manual step that needs to be done in the GCP console.
  - [Data store Settings](https://console.cloud.google.com/datastore/welcome)